-The crisp giant released its own limited edition NFT called CryptoCrisps this year.
+The crisp giant released its own limited-edition NFT called CryptoCrisps in 2021.

 Billionaire entrepreneur Mark Cuban, who made a not-so-small fortune of the dot-com bubble, has made his foray into web 3.0 by getting involved in NFTs both behind the scenes and on center stage.

-He also created his own NFTs this year, including an inspirational quote that sold for a modest $1,700.
+Cuban's also created his own NFTs, including an inspirational quote that sold for a modest $1,700.

 The surrealist furniture, many of which Reisinger describes as ‘impossible objects’, is designed to be placed in any metaverse.
 Five of the items were accompanied by the promise of real-world replicas.
 But for the others, owners can only display the NFTs in their virtual homes, or hold and resell them.